Ghostkeeper/Apex/README.md

 Requirements
 ----
 Apex is a header-only library, meaning that there are no binaries to distribute.
 To use Apex, only the files in the `include` folder need to be included into your project.
 However some dependencies are required as well:
 * A C++17-compliant compiler.
-Apex is tested using GCC and MinGW-w64.
+Apex is tested using Clang, GCC and MinGW-w64.
+  * GCC and MinGW don't sufficiently support OpenMP teams at the time of this writing to use GPUs or accelerators.
+I'm betting on that they will by the time this library is in a useable state.
   * When using GCC, use at GCC-8 or later.
 In GCC-7.4 there are still bugs that prevent this library from compiling.
 * OpenMP is used to distribute computation.